madsondeluna/translation-class/README.md

 ## Contact and Contributions

-For questions about this course material or to contribute additional resources, please contact the course instructors at UFMG.
+For questions about this class material or to contribute additional resources, please contact the class instructors at UFMG.

 ## License